ASTM E1527-21: Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process

 Engaging with subject property owners and occupants, and local officials to collect relevant information about the property's history and current use and to obtain insights that might not be evident from the site reconnaissance or document reviews. - Vapor Encroachment Screen (VES)

 Vapor intrusion can pose significant health risks due to the potential accumulation of hazardous vapors from volatile organic compounds (VOCs), petroleum hydrocarbons, and other hazardous substances.
-Data obtained during the Phase I ESA is evaluated regarding the potential for vapor to encroach onto the subject property. - Report Preparation
+Data obtained during the Phase I Environmental Site Assessment is evaluated regarding the potential for vapor to encroach onto the subject property. - Report Preparation

 The findings and conclusions, are compiled into a detailed report that documents the assessment, provides opinions regarding the environmental status of the property, and, if recommendations are requested, proposed next steps.
 Recommendations are not required by the ASTM standards.

-There are also additional ASTM Non-Scope considerations, also known as Business Environmental Risks (BERs) that can be addressed during a Phase I ESA.
+There are also additional ASTM Non-Scope considerations, also known as Business Environmental Risks (BERs) that can be addressed during a Phase I Environmental Site Assessment (ESA).
 These commonly include:

 - Visual asbestos survey